falkyre/nhl-setup/README.md

 ### Latest Changes

 #### V2025.10.1
 If you install board plugins using the new plugin system, the nhl_setup will read what plugins you installed and add them to the board selection list for the different states.
 Addition of the forecast_show_today option in the weather forecast section of config.
+The nhl_setup will also add in missing required fields in the config.json if some have been added between scoreboard releases.

 #### V2025.10.0
 Move to dedicated repository